 2018 was a big year of transition at the program level at COBS with two new program directors for our Rocky Mountain and Southwest Programs, Elizabeth Williams and Lance Plank.
 These two provided strong leadership and modeled an emphasis on student development and outcomes for our field staff teams.
 The Southwest Program also had our busiest spring since 2015, with 1,367 student program days.
 The Moab base is growing, too - construction and renovation on base, generously support by the Kahlert Foundation, was completed, including landscaping, construction on the boat bard, and purchasing new boats.
 We are excited to celebrate an incredibly safe summer for both programs in 2018.

 COBS is excited to be addressing issues with diversity, equity and inclusivity (DEI) in our organization and industry to activate our staff and empower our students.
-In 2018, with support from Wend Ventures, COBS worked to the Avarna Group, a leading consulting group in the diversity, equity and inclusivity sphere, to review our staff recruitment materials through a DEI lens.
+In 2018, with support from Wend Ventures, COBS worked with the Avarna Group, a leading consulting group in the diversity, equity and inclusivity sphere, to review our staff recruitment materials through a DEI lens.
 We are also working with Avarna to address unconscious bias in the field, and conduct a climate and culture audit.
 We look forward to continuing this journey in 2019.

 COBS developed and carried out a new module-based staff training system in 2018.
 This allows us to focus on specific development areas for staff, from student management and leadership skills to specific technical skills like mountaineering, and take a big-picture view of our training, staff and organizational development.
 We are now able to modify specifics in our training and react to feedback and trends, minimizing some barriers for new staff and giving more direction to current staff.
 These trainings will provide clearer insight into which trainings support what work most effectively, helping us build a much stronger organization and helping our program teams best serve students and families.